Fire safety

 Kejimkujik National Park and National Historic Site

-Learn how to have a safe campfire and which stoves and other heating devices to use during a fire ban at Kejimkujik.
+Learn which stoves and other heating devices to use during a fire ban at Kejimkujik.

 Report any wildfires, illegal campfires, or suspicious smoke to Parks Canada at 1-800-565-2224 or call 911.